lancepokaiwang/GitHub-Recommender-System/README.md

 See the project proposal [here](PROPOSAL.md)

 ***
+## 2019.12.03 Update - Preliminary Results
+>* Update cosine similarity 6.1 and 8.5 to calculate recommendation scores using known commity authors to validate
+>* Commits used for validation seems off, TODO: recalculate

 ## 2019.12.02 Update
 >* Add 6.1.
 Cosine Similarity (including VSM) to recommend issues for users.